Overview

 - Heating & Cooling Technology

 Students are expected to conform to Mitchell Tech’s Drug Testing Policy while enrolled in the Commercial Driving course.
-See the Student Handbook for details.
-Any student who enrolls in Commercial Driver training must obtain a South Dakota driver’s license in order to complete the CDL training course.
+See the MTC Catalog and Student Handbook for details.
+Any student who enrolls in Commercial Driver training must obtain a South Dakota driver’s license to complete the CDL training course.
 A Class A CDL is a graduation requirement for this program.
 See the Course Description for TRAN 100 for a full explanation.

 Please Note: Students planning to obtain an AAS degree in Utilities Technology MUST complete the CDL requirement during their first year of enrollment.